 The programs at HBU provide the only cyber-focused B.S. degrees in any university in the Houston metro area.
+Cybersecurity is an area of emphasis in all engineering and computing programs at HBU.
 Health Professions Advising:

 The College offers specialized advising for students planning to continue their education by attending medical, dental, optometry, pharmacy, physical therapy, physician assistant, or graduate engineering school.
 The advising program is open to all HBU students interested in a medical or health professions career.
 Activities in the program include membership and participation in the appropriate pre-professional student organization, trips to medical and dental schools, and workshops offered by the Health Professions Office.
 Industry Engagement: